RakshithaKalkura/RakshithaKalkura/README.md

 ### Hi there 👋

 ## It's me, Rakshitha!
-I am a sophomore student on a journey towards excellence.
+I am a sophomore student.

 <!--
 **RakshithaKalkura/RakshithaKalkura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.